DinisCruz/Book_Generation_Z_Developer/content/7.your-cv/git.md

  - "the opposite of SVN"
  - why is it called git
  - TED talk about 'git for the rest of us'
+ - explain git architecture
+    - graph and tree based
+    - how every commit is connected to all commits
+    - very similar to blockchain
+    - the distributed nature of git

 {{% /panel %}}